bootdotdev/blog/content/jobs/monetize-your-programming-blog.md

 ## 5. Monetize Your Programming Blog by Coaching Beginner Coders

 One of the unspoken rules of making money on the internet is that you should give away all your value for free.
 Why?
-Because no matter how valuable or tailored it is, you will still get readers who look at your tutorials, guides, reference sheets, and say, “Hey, this is great.
-Can you customize this for me and my situation?”
+Because no matter how valuable or tailored it is, you will still get readers who look at your tutorials, guides, reference sheets, and say, "Hey, this is great.
+Can you customize this for me and my situation?"

 The internet is full of free and amazing programming information.
 If you try to withhold it in order to sell it, you won’t have clients because they’ll be able to get it for free somewhere else.
 Instead, offer full and free insights and ensure that you offer readers a way to book you for further and deeper consultation.